umass-cs-377/377-lab-pagetables/README.md

 ```
 ## Part 3: Understanding xv6 (2 Points)

 Let's now understand how page tables are implented in Xv6.
-Xv6 is a RISC-V 64 system architecture; as such, it uses 64-bit addresses.
+Xv6 is a 64-bit system architecture; as such, it uses 64-bit addresses.
 It uses a 3-level page table, where each page is addressed by 12 bits.
 This means that the offset for each page is 12 bits.

 Now, navigate to the folder `xv6-public`.
 Run `ls` and you should see: